aappddeevv/dynamics-client/docs/src/main/tut/docs/importdata.md

 simultaneous chunk combinations.

 ## Subcommands
-* list-imports: List imports, status and ownership information for an import job.
+* list-imports: List imports, status and ownership information.
+This also lists the sequence number.
 * list-importfiles: List import files.
 These are typically created as part of creating an import job.
 You should run this command when you want to see the status of the import files e.g. what's being processed, error counts, etc.
 * dump-errors: Dump detailed info about importfiles that import errors.
 In the UI, you can only export the rows, this dump gets everything.
 * bulkdelete: Create a bulkdelete job from a query file.